EstherSalinas/AutomationWebExercise/README.md

 ### PageObjectManager
 src/test/java/managers/PageObjectManager

 Creates an instance of a Page Object if it has not been created.
-If has, returns the instance.
+If it has, returns the instance.

 ### ConfigFileReader
 src/test/java/providers

 For this project I have created a Configuration.properties file with some basic data needed during the project, for example, url, environment, etc.

-This file is read by ConfigFileReader src/test/java/providers As it needs to be accessed globally, in order to have only one Instance, I have implemented a Singleton Pattern.
+This file is read by ConfigFileReader src/test/java/providers.

+As it needs to be accessed globally, in order to have only one Instance, I have implemented a Singleton Pattern.

-FileReaderManager has a static reference to its own and returns the reference from the static getInstance() method. src/test/java/managers/FileReaderManager
+FileReaderManager has a static reference to its own and returns the reference from the static getInstance() method.
+(src/test/java/managers/FileReaderManager)

 ### WebdriverManager
 src/test/java/managers/WebDriverManager

 To create the WebDriver, some information is in Configuration.properties file and are provided by the ConfigFileReader WebDriverManager checks if driver has been created before, if not, creates it.

 Is prepared to be executed locally and with Chrome.
 Exposes two methods: getDriver() and closeDriver();